-Olivier Messiaen heard Austbø again in 1986 in the Hague and
+Olivier Messiaen heard Austbø again in 1986 in the Hague and stated the following:

 J'ai assisté récemment à un magnifique

 concert de Håkon Austbø, concert dans lequel il a interpreté une grande partie